andrep8376/sep10-freedom-project/tool/learning-log.md

 ### The next thing i plan on trying to learn out of my tool is reshaping the shapes, and creating an even larger scale of nature and scenery that can relate to my project

+## 3/18/24

+###

+### In my last learning log i made a tree with some rocks near its roots on the bottom.
+I thought of trying out a bigger set of scenery, more trees and more rocks.
+### I think i will implement more of the nature as i go and think of more ideas but that is my plan for now.
+### I will take some of the same code i used for the trees and move around their positions to create a more realistic view.

 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc